lesca/lemoe/backups/README.md

 ## Create backups with default names

-This command creates all kinds of backups metioned above.
+This command creates all kinds of backups (distribution image backup, distribution profile backup, and termux profile backup):

 ```
 lemoe.sh backup
 ```

-New backups follow the name convertions below:
+New backups follow the naming convertions below:

-* Distro Image: $DISTRO-base-yyyyMMdd-hhmmss.tar.gz
+* Distribution Image: $DISTRO-base-yyyyMMdd-hhmmss.tar.gz
-* Distro Profile: $DISTRO-profile-yyyyMMdd-hhmmss.tar.gz
+* Distribution Profile: $DISTRO-profile-yyyyMMdd-hhmmss.tar.gz
 * Termux Profile: termux-profile-yyyyMMdd-hhmmss.tar.gz

 Later, you can rename them by removing the date and time to make `lemoe.sh` pick them automatically.

-## Create and Restore Custom Backups
+## Custom Backups

-You can specify a **name** to replace the date and time format.
+You can specify a **name** to replace the date and time in the naming format.
 Here is an example:

 ```